cbisiere/tiny-prolog2/README.md

 { x = 1.2.0.nil }
 ```

 Edinburgh-style lists are also supported.
-In PrologII+ mode, both syntaxes  can be mixed, and satisfy the five equivalences listed on page 45 of the Prolog II+ documentation, and the sixth listed in the French documentation on page 48:
+In PrologII+ mode, both syntaxes  can be mixed, and satisfy the five equivalences listed on page 45 of the Prolog II+ documentation, and an additional sixth listed in the French documentation on page 48:

 ```
 $ ./tprolog2 -PIIp